Coloring ideas for Octopus

 Let’s make the ocean shimmer with color!
 Octopuses can be brilliant shades like bright orange, purple, pink, red, or even soft blues and greens.
 Their arms can have lighter or darker suction cups for fun extra details.
 Around them, you can add colorful coral reefs, wavy seaweed, and bubbly waters in all shades of blue and turquoise.
 Let your creativity swirl just like an octopus!

-On the back of the page, why not try writing some fun facts about the Octopus, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Octopus, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is an Octopus?